8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 6 of the 6 orders executed; only the multi-factor and extended market funds.

-### Day 14 results
+### Day 15 results

 Went with the 10, 20, 30, and 40 percent this time.
 Went toward all 4 funds this time because the values were almost at their targets.
+I increased the percent to contribute to 50 percent of the remaining cash balance; the amount of money remaining is starting to get to a point where less than 50 percent means not really buying much of anything.

 At the fund-level, the S&P 500 fund is under its minimum; everything else is at least above the minimum.
 At the style- or factor-level, we’re above the minimums.
 And, of course, at the allocation for the data above we’re also within limits&hellip;except cash.

+This was a [buy the dip day](https://joshbruce.com/experiences/finances/personal-budget/#spending-savings), but I decided not to.
+The extended market fund is down the most from its 52 week high; however, it's down over 30 percent, so, can't do that one.
+The total stock market fund is getting close to its maximum allocation and I'm still putting money that way from the rollover, so, didn't want to go there either.
+The S&P 500 fund is below its minimum, but I'd prefer not to add it to the taxable account, if I can avoid it and, beyond that, it's part of my current 401k and I'm buying more of it as part of the rollover and should be above its minimum soon; so, avoiding it as well.
+The multi-factor fund is within the thresholds, however, it's only down about 15 percent, which isn't a lot as a percent of the balance of my savings account, so, decided to just leave it as is.

+If the extended market fund had been 30 percent or less down, I would have bought the dip.

+11 of the 16 orders executed.

+### Day 16 results

+Market was down on day 15, so, going with the 10, 20, 30, 40 again.
+Further, for the Mark 0 allocation inside the Traditional IRA, the S&P 500 fund is a bit heavy; skipping it this time.
+Finally, the multi-factor fund counted for 2 of the 5 orders that didn't execute on day 15, so, we'll see how this goes.
+All of the funds are within 2 percent of their target and I still have enough cash to put them where they need to be in the next day or two; that's without following either of the two setups, unfortunately.

 ## Closing M1 Finance